 Porsche 968 Club Sport (1994)

 Porsche is masterful at charging more for less.
 You want no back seats, fewer luxuries and fabric door-pulls?
-It’ll cost ya… However, it wasn’t always this way.
+It’ll cost you.
+It wasn’t always this way, though.
 Back in the mid-nineties, the Club Sport was a hefty £5,000 cheaper than a standard 968.

 At 1,335kg, it was at least 50kg lighter too.
 Factor in a 10mm suspension drop and a pair of fixed-back Recaros, and the result was B-road bliss.
 With only 1,923 built, the Club Sport has since become a sought-after cult classic.

 From the era when Porsche charged LESS for a stripped-out car… pic.twitter.com/XIn1zCyvLr

 The four-cylinder Porsche isn’t especially quick – 0-60mph in 6.1sec and 158mph – but it’s beautifully balanced, the weighty steering alive with textured feedback.
 It’s less intimidating than a contemporary 911, but no less rewarding.

 With just 41,000 miles on the clock, this 968 had been in storage for the past four years.
 It sold for £40,500, including the ‘A968 POR’ registration plate.

 A V12 Ferrari with an open-gate manual gearbox?
 Where do we sign?
 Launched in 1996, the 550 Maranello channelled the spirit of the classic 365 GTB/4 Daytona, with a 485hp naturally aspirated V12 beneath its long, elegant bonnet.